 I like to use cooked lentils in the recipe and often make a whole bag and keep them in the refrigerator for various uses.
 The easiest bean to cook, just put the rinsed lentils in a saucepan and cover with a couple of inches of water, add about a teaspoon of salt, bring to a boil, reduce the heat and simmer gently for about 20 to 30 minutes, just until al dente.
 Drain the excess water and keep the beans covered in the fridge.
 Now add them to pasta, soups, and salads.

-- Add the garlic and cook a couple minutes more.
+Add the garlic and cook a couple of minutes more.

-- Serve hot in bowls.
+Serve hot in bowls.
 Drizzle with olive oil and chopped parsley, if you like.
+Serves 4.

 Cook the onion in the olive oil in a Dutch Oven or large pot over medium heat until softened.